lovely1211/InnerGlow/README.md

 # Collaborify
-a comprehensive platform for managing remote teams, including features for collaboration, task management, and performance tracking.
+A comprehensive platform for managing remote teams, including features for collaboration, task management, and performance tracking.